johanmisundstrom/valjer-mig-shop/README.md

 ## About the Project

-This project was built as part of a fullstack development education, with the goal of creating something real — not just a school exercise.
+This project was built as part of a fullstack development education, with the goal of creating something real.
 The store is connected to a live Printful account, meaning products are real and the store could be launched as an actual business.

 The target audience is women aged 25-40 who make impulse-driven purchases based on identity and humor.
-Products like mugs and tote bags with bold, relatable messages perform well in this demographic, especially ahead of the holiday season.
+Products like mugs and tote bags with bold, relatable messages perform well in this demographic.

 ## Features